liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 The ASes in the AS List that are authorized by the ROA SHOULD be placed at the beginning of the AS list, ahead of any non-authorized ASes.
 This ordering can improve the efficiency of the RP's validation process.
 It is highly RECOMMENDED that the RP only verifies whether the first AS and the prefix can be validated by the ROA.

 Multiple valid Signed MOAS Group objects can exist that contain the same IP prefix.
-However, it is highly RECOMMENDED that an AS SHOULD only participate in one MOAS Group for the same IP prefix.
+However, it is highly RECOMMENDED that an AS only participate in one MOAS Group for the same IP prefix.
 If the AS List of a MOAS Group needs modification, it is highly RECOMMENDED to revoke the current Signed MOAS Group and sign a new one.

 <!-- The construction of an 'allowlist' for a given EBGP session using MOAS Group(s) complements best practices {{RFC7454}} and rejecting RPKI-invalid BGP route announcements {{RFC6811}}.
 In other words, if a given BGP route is covered by an RPKI MOAS Group, but is also "invalid" from a Route Origin Validation perspective, it is RECOMMENDED to reject the route announcement. -->